From Roosevelt to Obama: famous Americans who won the Nobel Peace Prize

 George Marshall, 1953

-Despite the economic disaster that ended in World War II, European countries were able to rebuild their economies in a relatively short time.
-This is partly attributed to the implementation of the "Marshall Plan" - a large-scale American initiative to restore European economies, proposed by General George Marshall.
+Despite the economic disaster that resulted from World War II, European countries were able to rebuild their economies in a relatively short time.
+This is partly associated with the implementation of the “Marshall Plan” - a large-scale American initiative to restore European economies, proposed by General George Marshall.

 At various times, Marshall has served as Secretary of State, Secretary of Defense, and President of the American Red Cross.
 His plan to rebuild Europe was a success: the industries of European countries were modernized, many industries were able to get back on their feet, and trade relations between the countries acquired an unprecedented scale.